KristerV/krister.ee/cv_extra.md

 ## Want to read

-Freakonomics
+How to Fail at Almost Everything and Still Win Big: Kind of the Story of My Life Freakonomics
 Transsurfing - guiding reality by Vadim Zeland
 Tantric sex for men: making love a meditation